 a.
 Audited financial statements prepared in accordance with Generally Accepted Accounting Principles for CONTRACTOR for the prior Financial Year including a separate schedule for CDP related expenses.

 b.
-Supplemental schedules for expenses that agree with the methodology with a schedule reconciling the methodology to the audited financial statements including a separate schedule for CDP related expenses.
+Supplemental schedules for expenses that agree with the Rate Methodology with a schedule reconciling the Rate Methodology to the audited financial statements including a separate schedule for CDP related expenses.

 c.
 Supporting documentation, including an audited schedule, for transactions with affiliated companies.